-- 8FE secondary school at East Hemel Hempstead (North); - A site capable of accommodating a new 8FE secondary school plus sixth-form at East Hemel Hempstead.
+- 8FE secondary school at East Hemel Hempstead (North); - A site capable of accommodating a reserve secondary school up to 10FE to serve growth arising from wider Hemel Hempstead growth in Dacorum Borough Council.

 Engagement with Hertfordshire County Council showed no specific capacity constraints to further education provision within SADC, but they would expect all secondary schools to include sixth form provision, and therefore provision required to support growth should be delivered in this way.